-Self-compassion can be defined as being “kind and understanding when confronted with personal failings…” (Neff, n.d.).
+Self-compassion is being “kind and understanding when confronted with personal failings” (Neff, n.d.).
 It means that you act the same way toward yourself when you are going through a tough time that you would act towards a dear friend: noticing the suffering, empathizing or “suffering with” yourself, and offering kindness and understanding.

 If you’re wondering how self-compassion is different from other similar constructs like self-esteem, or self-confidence, wonder no more!
 Renowned expert and leading self-compassion researcher Dr. Kristin Neff explains how they differ.

-Regarding self-confidence, it is missing a key component that self-compassion has:
+Regarding self-confidence, it is missing a key component that self-compassion includes:

 Although we can easily imagine self-love translating into narcissism if taken to the extreme, in reality, they are two vastly different concepts.